Frequently Asked Questions about PRIME

 What kind of MCAT preparation does the PRIME program provide?

-The PRIME program offers a specialized Medical College Admissions Test (MCAT) prep course designed to comprehensively review all MCAT content areas, as well as testing methods.
+The PRIME program offers a specialized Medical College Admissions Test (MCAT) prep course (IHSC 300) designed to comprehensively review all MCAT content areas, as well as testing methods.
 The course is team-taught by CWRU faculty and is offered in May.

 What makes the PRIME program different from other post-bacc programs?